-(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4 and the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4 and the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9)

 To encourage respect, excellence, collaboration, integrity, and innovation, the University has established the UW Health and Safety Committee structure as part of its culture of safety.
 The University Health and Safety Committees are structured along organizational lines.
 In addition, there is a University-Wide (U-Wide) Health and Safety Committee composed of members from the organizational safety committees.
 Employees are encouraged to run for committee membership, vote for representatives, and communicate health and safety concerns to the committees.

 This policy applies to all University locations including the Seattle, Bothell, and Tacoma campuses, all other University-owned property, University-leased space, temporary field locations, and field sites that are under the control of University operations and staff.

 The University President has the ultimate responsibility for health and safety programs for the University.
 Under the authority delegated by the President, the Provost, the vice presidents and vice provosts, chancellors, deans, directors, chairs and unit supervisors, including faculty supervising academic activities, are responsible for the oversight of the health and safety performance of the faculty, staff, students, visitors, and volunteers in their respective units.

 The Provost, chancellor, vice president, vice provost, executive director, or dean appointed as executive sponsor for the Health and Safety Committee is responsible for its proper functioning including elections, agenda items, and regular meetings.

 Health and Safety Committee members are responsible for participating on the committees through regular attendance, attending training sessions, actively communicating to and for groups they represent, and voting on issues covered at the meetings.